As I tell people that I have been investing most of my time in the Rust programming language in the last year, people ask me: Why?

 -

-Easily write to multiple platformst - Out of the box cross-compilation.
+Easily write to multiple platforms: Rust has out of the box cross-compilation.

 Social and business validation

-Great technology and the prospect of economic benefits are great, but most of us would not want to be the sole users of some technology.
+Great technology and the prospect of economic benefits are a must, but most of us would not want to be the sole users of some technology.
 Knowing who else uses it can help.
 Especially if we personally know that other person or if it is a well-known organization.
+There are many companies using Rust.

 Community related aspects